ridhianand16/kazuma/README.md

 This project is a web-app made with Express.js and MongoDB.
 It is used by employers to put up projects which they want freelancers to work on.

+The OpenAPI Specification is available at: [Swagger](https://app.swaggerhub.com/apis/swagdhi/Kazuma/1.0.1)

 Freelancers bid on the projects and the employer picks the most suitable freelancer from the pool of bids.

-This website was essentially as a submission for a Paypal assignment.
+This website was essentially made as a submission for a Paypal assignment.
 Along the way, I ended up learning the following things.

 * Understanding that the API documentation should me made first, not after the implementation of the project.
 This enables the programmer to have a clearer view of what is to be implemented.
 * The many advantages of JWT
 * Git - Understanding the usecases and the basics of Git
 * The importance of documentation.
-As I learned Javascript and other frameworks, I relied mostly on the documentation.

 ### Built With
 The following frameworks or add-ons were used in building the project.